 - Some of the custom codes of Magento 1 might not be transferable to the latest version.
 That can stretch the replatforming process, and increase the development cost heavily.

 - If your business relies on third-party integrations, these providers need to offer integrations that are compatible with Magento 2.
-We’re talking about integrations with tracking companies, CRM, Point of Sale, invoicing, etc.
+We’re talking about integrations with tracking companies, custom checkout fields, CRM, Point of Sale, invoicing, and auto-related products.

 More Reasons To Choose BigCommerce